-The gas flowrate is read by aligning the center of the indicator ball, or the bottom edge of the widest part of a post type float, with the appropriate line on the metering tube.
+The gas flowrate is read by aligning the center of the indicator ball with the appropriate line on the metering tube.

 The time required to achieve the desired level of chemical residual at the sampling point is dependent upon: a) the chemical demand of the overall system, which is greater at time of initial start-up and start-ups following an extended shut-down period; and b) the lag time in the system; i.e., the time required for the chemical solution application to the sampling point.
 Until these requirements are met, system equilibrium, and hence, chemical residual will not be achieved.
 The larger the body of water or process liquid being treated, the longer it will take to reach this equilibrium condition.